Follow your destiny,

 Only we are always Equal to ourselves.

-As our plane descended on the vast desert land greened by Nile, I saw them.
-The ethereal triangles thrust in the earth's heart, their shadows casting another triangle forming diamond like shapes on a desert canvas.
-The sighting was so sudden and unexpected.
+As my plane descended on the vast desert land greened by the river Nile, I caught my first glimpse: the ethereal triangles springing from the earth's heart, their shadows casting another triangle to form diamond-like shapes on a desert canvas.
+The sighting was very sudden and unexpected.
 No wait in the lines, no museum tickets.
 They were just out there.
-They looked very familiar yet so foreign.
-I can't yet put finger on it what impressed me - the scale, the colors, the composition, or they being so accessible.
+Even from afar, the true visual experience-- seeing the pyramids in the flesh-- clashed with all of my pre-conceived two dimensional notions, the flattened image I had preserved in my mind over the years.
+I can't yet put finger on it, what impressed me more- the perfect geometric form or the sheer size and scale against the arid background.
+It was at the conclusion of my trip that I realized that their flawless geometric precision is best understood only from a distance.

-Landing in Cairo revealed exactly where the green (the Nile patch) surrenders to brown desert.
-I have observed similar phenomena as you take off from Santa Ana in California heading East—clear the mountain range and desert swallows everything.
+Landing in Cairo revealed exactly where the green Nile River Valley surrenders to brown desert.
+This narrow band of fertility has sustained human settlement for millennia, yet its borders are unforgiving.
+95% of Egypt's population is clustered in 5% of this winding green corridor.
+I have observed similar phenomena as you take off from Santa Ana in California heading east—clear the mountain range and the desert swallows everything, further evidence that even the mightiest civilizations have their limitations.

-My hotel appointed driver Khalid picked me up at the airport and as he drove like a race driver across the Cairo highways, I got my first close glimpse at the ground level.
-First what stunned me was the absence of green.
-The city was desert brown everywhere.
-We went past hundreds of buildings that were half-complete (seemed like people actually lived in them).
-Some of them left incomplete intentionally and others were active construction sites.
-Construction dust mingled with air, painting haze across the sky like sci-fi movie openings.
+I got my first glimpse of the city at ground level as my hotel appointed driver Khalid drove like a race driver across the Cairo highways.
+My first impression was the absence of green-- the city was desert brown everywhere.
+We drove past hundreds of buildings that were half-complete, although they seemed to be occupied.
+I later learned that some were left incomplete intentionally, as they would be taxed at a higher rate once they were finished!
+Construction dust clouded the air, painting haze across the sky like a sci-fi movie opening.
 It felt like desert version of Kevin Costner's Waterworld.
-(Yes, I like that movie).
+(Yes, I like that movie!).

-As this blog will unfold, you will read about kindness, hospitality and resilience of Egyptian people in spite of challenging economic, climate conditions.
+LIke most places in the world, it's a tale of two cities, the swankier side (above) and the part occupied by everyday citizens (pictured below).
+As this blog will unfold, you will read about the true treasures of Egypt, shown by the kindness, hospitality and resilience of Egyptian people in spite of challenging economic and climate conditions.

 The first look

-After crossing the bridge over the Nile we arrived in Giza and to my hotel.
-My hotel—dirt cheap—sat a stone's throw from the pyramids.
-The Triangles filled my window, even visible from my bed.
+After crossing the bridge over the Nile, we arrived in Giza and to my hotel, which was surprisingly cheap and located a stone's throw from the pyramids.
+The ancient monuments filled my window, even visible from my bed.
 They also filled by heart with enthusiasm.
 After check in I immediately went to the open air terrace to take it all in.

-The imagination that had nested in my mind for almost 45 years, since first hearing about them, finally dissolved.
+The image that had lived in my mind for almost 45 years finally became reality.
 It is hard to describe the moment.
 It wasn't fulfillment or disappointment of expectation.
-It was collapse of symbolic into real.
-It was an ontological shock - a sudden non-negotiable realization of our own finitude against its infiniteness.
+It was the collapse of the symbolic into my lived experience.

-The power of these three triangles is magnetic.
-When you witness perfection on such scale of dimension (the time, the physical scale) every other human , political and social construct is rendered temporary and trivial.
+The power of these three wonders of the ancient world is magnetic.
+When you witness perfection on such scale of dimension (the time, the physical scale) every other human, political and social construct is rendered temporary and trivial.

 Pilgrimage without doctrine

-But I had to wait another 12 hours to see them from real close.
-That afternoon I had a date with the Ferros.
-I had to get for my trip to the Grand museum that was about to start in a couple of hours.
+But I had to wait another 12 hours to see them upl close.
+That afternoon I had a date with the Pharaohs.
+I had to get ready for my trip to the Grand museum that was about to start in a couple of hours.

 Guide!
 Guide!
 Guide!

-My hotel manager Sharef was true to his name ' an honest man'.
-He let me check in at 10 a.m. another example of Egyptian hospitality and nicety!
-Excellent English and Italian speaker and welcoming person, he walked me through all the guide options and booked my plans for the next three days.
+My hotel manager Sharef was true to his name 'an honest man'.
+He let me check-in early, another example of Egyptian hospitality and nicety!
+An excellent English and Italian speaker and super welcoming person, he walked me through all the guide options and booked my plans for the next three days.

-Like I said earlier, my hotel was cheap.
-What I decided to save on hotel rent, I spent on the guide and every dollar was worth it.
-Later I realized how lucky I was after hearing from the other guests who did not avail the guide and the cab services.
-I saved so much time and frustration getting in and out of the museums and pyramids just because I had all arrangements premade.
+Like I said earlier, my hotel was not one of the pricier ones favored by most western visitors.
+I decided to save on lodging and instead splurge on a guide, and every dollar was worth it!!
+Later I realized how lucky I was after hearing from the other guests who did not avail themselves of the guide and cab services.
+I saved so much time and frustration getting in and out of the museums and pyramids just because I had all arrangements pre-made.

-At 1 PM sharp, my guide (Ahmed) and driver (Khalid) arrived that afternoon and shepherded me through the long lines.
+At 1 PM sharp, my driver Khalid, now joined by my guide Ahmed, arrived at the hotel and whisked me over to the new museum, then shepherded me through the long lines.

 The museum fascinates and swells with national pride.
 You'd think nothing could dominate the eternal pyramids, yet somehow this place manages it.
 It had just thrown open its doors, and school kids, adults, and families from across Egypt streamed in alongside tourists from around the world speaking every language.
-This museum operates at world-class level—dwarfing the Louvre, the Met, Pompidou, even airports.
+This museum operates at a world-class level—dwarfing the Louvre, the Met, and the Pompidou.
 The structure astonishes, and its sculptures and artifacts tower over everything.
-They're curated like the living kings and queens they represent.
+They're curated like the ancient kings and queens they represent.

 We blazed through the entire Grand Egyptian Museum that day.
-Ahmed walking me through the point to point as an experience navigator and me telling him precisely what I was not interested in seeing in order to save the time.
+Ahmed walked me through, point to point as an experienced navigator, me telling him precisely what I was and was not interested in seeing in order to save the time.
 I marked my favorite pieces and places to revisit on my encore visit on the last day.

 They're not just curated—they're ceremoniously placed as if inhabiting a city that exists eternally.
 I'd throw down premium prices to return one day for a preview devoid of crowds.

 Reflecting on my experience now, I realize the design draws from the pyramid's geometric patterns.
 Steps and escalators lift you slowly upward through one huge, flowing space.
-At one point, pyramids fill your view—though my hotel room commanded a better view.
+At one point, the pyramids fill your view—though my hotel room commanded a better one!

 https://www.archdaily.com/1036488/the-grand-egyptian-museum-heneghan-peng-architects

-I didn't linger at the Tutankhamun section on the sixth floor which were the most crowds were focused on.
-My interest locked onto the simplified, modern-art-like paintings Egyptians carved six millennia ago.
+I didn't linger at the Tutankhamun section on the sixth floor, which was where most of the crowds were.
+My interest was immediately focused on the simplified, modern-art-like paintings Egyptians carved six millennia ago.

-What confounded and had drawn me here: 3,000-5,000 years before Greeks and Romans figured out realism art, and long before the Renaissance and modern art erupted, Egyptians had already distilled art to its essence.
+This is what had confounded me and drawn me here: 3,000-5,000 years before the Greeks and Romans, and long before the Renaissance and modern art erupted, Egyptians had already distilled art to its essence.
 Simplified lines, shapes, composition.
-Long before Picasso dazzled the world with cubism, it already existed on earth and he even was inspired by it.
+Long before Picasso dazzled the world with cubism, it already existed on earth.
+Even he was inspired by it!
 I craved seeing it all at the source, in its wholeness.

-Copying the lines in my sketchbook, I grasped how meaning packed into them.
-There color palette was limited but soothing.
+Copying the lines in my sketchbook, I grasped how much meaning was packed into them.
+Their color palette was limited but soothing.
 The postures, the angles and characters were determined and intended.
 The composition was stunning.
 Above all, they were designed to survive thousands of years.

-After about four hours, I escaped the museum and stepped back into hustler noise and tourist frustration—people who couldn't summon their Ubers.
-I breezed through all that and settled into my car.
+After about four hours, I escaped the museum and stepped back out into the noise and confusion, full of frustrated tourist who couldn't summon their Ubers.
+Thankfully, I breezed through all that and settled into my car, happy in my decision to spend the extra money for the guide and driver.

-An overnight stay at the Athens airport (all to snag the cheapest flight out) had drained me, so I reluctantly followed my guide's suggestion to visit this Papyrus Institute of Cairo.
-I expected another Istanbul carpet store—elaborate demonstration leading to hard sell.
+Even though I felt exhausted by my overnight stay at the Athens airport (all to snag the cheapest flight out), I wearily followed my guide's suggestion to visit this Papyrus Institute of Cairo. worried that I might find the same experience that I remembered at an Istanbul carpet seller— an elaborate demonstration leading to hard sell.

 As a tourist I held my guard.
 My budget and my suitcase didn't allow me to buy much and didnt want to waste the sales girls time.
 After clarifying I wasn't buying any paintings, I started to leave when I asked my host about raw papyrus paper I could paint on.
 I am big sucker for a handmade papers.
 I collect them and use them for my mixed media art.

 She introduced me to the local artist who creates all their paintings.
-We just started chatting and I showing them my museum sketches triggered immediate recognition—he admired how perfectly I'd transcribed the script.
+We just started chatting and I showing them my museum sketches, which triggered immediate response—he admired how perfectly I'd transcribed the script.
 The work impressed them enough to offer me paper to paint on for free.

 An experience like this is why I travel.
-That carried my heart in Egypt.
+That captured my heart in Egypt.
 The people.

 Exhaustion pulled at me after that long day, so we headed back.

 On our way, we stopped at a restaurant for traditional Egyptian food.
-I have to say, the food disappointed me most on that first day.
-It continued disappointing on the second day.
+I have to say, the food disappointed me on that first day, and again on the second.
 Only on the third day did something really good reveal itself—but that story comes later.

 I came home tired yet buzzing with excitement to raise the stakes the next day.
 We were aiming for the only living, existing wonder of the world.